-Incentives
+Incentives:

-Point System- A point system is established for teens who are participating in the [X PROGRAM] programs.
-The point system is set up to allow teens to accumulate daily points for desirable behavior.
+Point System: A point system is established for youth who are participating in T4C or ART programs.
 A chart will be set up in the classroom with a breakdown of daily points earned.
-A chart will also display the behaviors that will allow teens to earn points that will be accumulated for different rewards.
+A chart will also display the behaviors that will allow youth to earn points that will be accumulated for different rewards.
 One point will be assigned to each desirable behavior.
+The following are desirable behaviors for which youth will earn points: